ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/delegation.md

 Enough talk.
 Let's do it.

 ## Exploiting an unsafe delegatecall
 Include both Delegate.sol and Delegation.sol in your `contracts` folder.
-Then write the deployment scripts as follows and run `truffle migrate`:
+Then write the deployment scripts as follows and run `npx truffle migrate`:

 ~~~javascript
 let Delegate = artifacts.require('./Delegate.sol')